mbedward/CERMBweatheradmin/README.md

 from weather station records, including FFDI (Forest Fire Danger Index), can be found at https://github.com/mbedward/CERMBffdi

-**Note** Please feel free to look around, or use and adapt the code here.
+**Note:** Please feel free to look around, and to use or adapt the code here.
 However, keep in mind that the functions in this package currently assume a particular database structure, as well as data formatting conventions that are specific to the Australian Bureau of Meteorology.
+If you would like to know more about the database structure, see the function `db_creation_script` that writes all of the SQL commands needed to create the database tables and views to a file.

 ```
 # Install the remotes package if not already present